Language Detoxification with Attribute-Discriminative Latent Space: Experimental Setup

 \paragraph{Toxicity dataset.} For the train set, we use a dataset from \emph{Jigsaw Unintended Bias in Toxicity Classification Kaggle challenge}~\footnote{\href{https://www.kaggle.com/c/jigsaw-unintended-bias-in-toxicity-classification}{Kaggle dataset}}.
 The dataset is annotated by humans.
 We denote toxic class datasets that are greater than 50\% annotator choose the comments as toxic examples.
 For the non-toxic class dataset, we use comments that none of the annotators choose as toxic.
 The toxic and non-toxic classes consist of 160K comments and 1.4M comments, respectively.
 Since we need to control our hidden states, we duplicate toxic comments as large as the size of non-toxic comments to balance between the non-toxic comments to format a stable representation.

-For the evaluation set, we use several subset from the RealToxicityPrompts~\cite{realtoxicprompt} dataset.
+For the evaluation set, we use several subset from the RealToxicityPrompts dataset\footnote{Apache License 2.0, from The Allen Institute for Artificial Intelligence} ~\cite{realtoxicprompt}.
 100K dataset is total evaluation prompts from RealToxicityPrompts.
 Random 10K prompts are random samples of 5K toxic prompts and 5K non-toxic prompts from RealToxicityPrompts dataset~\cite{dexperts21ACL}.
 We sample 25 continuations from the single prompt with 0.9 probability in sampling.
 Temperature is set as 1 and max length of continuation is set as 20.

 \paragraph{Toxicity dataset for dialogue generation.} We train our model on the Reddit conversation dataset from~\citet{toxichat}.
-Each conversation is consist of a title, post, and response with offensive and stance labels whether it is a toxic or conforming comment.
+Each conversation consists of a title, post, and response with offensive and stance labels indicating whether it is a toxic or conforming comment.
+The toxichat dataset is split into train, dev, and test splits with 1400, 300 and 300 threads.

+We evaluate our models on the DiaSafety dataset\footnote{Apache License 2.0, from The CoAI group, DCST, Institute for Artificial Intelligence, State Key Lab of Intelligent Technology and Systems}~\citep{dialoguesafety} that to protect human users and promote fairness and social justice.
+The DiaSafety dataset is collected from social media platforms and generated texts from language models.
+It consists of five categories: offending user, risk ignorance, unauthorized expertise, toxicity agreement, and bias opinion.
+The DiaSafety dataset is split into train, dev, and test with 8.8K, 1.1K and 1.1K context-response pairs.